All Episodes

 I drove to the prison.

-One of the things that is striking as you're pulling up to the prison, they instruct you turn your cell phone off, put it on airplane mode.
+One of the things that is striking, as you're pulling up to the prison, they instruct you, turn your cell phone off, put it on airplane mode.

 And the reason is there are no cell phones, and in fact, they have jammers in the prison.

-And so unlike most prisons, if not every prison uh on the planet, where prisoners frequently smuggle in cell phones, often with the complicity of prison guards.
+And so, unlike most prisons, if not every prison on the planet, where prisoners frequently smuggle in cell phones, often with the complicity of prison guards, at the Seacott prison, there are no cell phones.

 The cell phones are jammed.

-And in fact, what the El Salvador's government has done is imposed massive fines on the cell phone companies if any even a single call goes through from the prison.
+And in fact, what the El Salvador's government has done is imposed massive fines on the cell phone companies if even a single call goes through from the prison.

 So it can rack up very, very quickly.

-Ten calls is a million bucks, which means the cell phone companies don't want a single call coming out of that prison, and as a result, the prison is totally locked down.
+10 calls is a million bucks, which means the cell phone companies don't want a single call coming out of that prison.

 So we drove.